-As autumn ends, the snow and ice return and many animals now move out from the heart of Yellowstone and so away from the protection of the national park.
-Here, their fight is not only to survive the cold, but also to find what little wild space remains in the modern world.
+As autumn ends, the snow and ice return and many animals now move out from the heart of Yellowstone and away from the protection of the national park.
+Their fight is not only to survive the cold, but also to find what little wild space remains in the modern world.
 All around Yellowstone, the human world is encroaching - it is now that the true value of the 'world's first national park' becomes clearer than ever.

 Mike Kasic is a local sound recordist who got many of the natural sounds for the series, but in his spare time he dons snorkel and fins and jumps into the raging waters of one of the USA's wildest rivers to explore Yellowstone from the point of view of the unique Yellowstone cut-throat trout.
 Whilst his exploits might seem strange to the other park users - fly fishermen and bison alike - in becoming a fish, Mike not only uncovers an enchanting hidden Yellowstone, but finds out that things are not what they used to be for the cut-throat trout.

 - Tue 5 May 2009 20:00

 - Tue 6 Jul 2010 00:00